Features

 Humanities in Action Scholars 2023–24

-We CU and the Humanities Research Institute (HRI) are proud to announce the 2023–2024 Humanities in Action scholars.
-The new cohort is composed of five students from the colleges of Liberal Arts and Sciences, Applied Health Sciences, and Agricultural, Consumer and Environmental Sciences, who will begin the program in fall 2023.
+Meet the 2023–2024 Humanities in Action scholars, with students from the colleges of Liberal Arts and Sciences, Applied Health Sciences, and Agricultural, Consumer and Environmental Sciences.

 Teaching Assistant Spotlight: Leslie Reyes